Breast Lift (Mastopexy)

 Do Breast Lifts Give Long-Lasting Results?

 To answer this question, you have to consider how breasts change over time.
-Weight gain adds a lot of excess tissue to the breasts; and if this weight is lost, it’s possible that there will be sagging – whether or not there already has been a breast lift surgical procedure done.
+Weight gain adds a lot of excess tissue to the breasts; with the added weight, it’s possible that there will be sagging – whether or not there already has been a breast lift surgical procedure done.
+If you lose weight, the resulting skin without volume will also sag.
 Thus, to predict how long-lasting your results will be, you have to predict whether you will have additional weight gain – and weight loss in the future.

 Breasts also change over time because of the effects of gravity.
 Thus, over time, your results will start to diminish due to aging.